-Rear wiper wiper blades (Fitted to station wagons and hatch backs) are still of traditional design, and that’s because rear window performance is less important unless your Mater or course.
+Rear wiper blades (Fitted to station wagons and hatchbacks) are still of traditional design, and that’s because rear window performance is less important unless your Mater or course.
 The rear blade superstructure is now made from plastic and so doesn’t suffer from corrosion.

 Type Of Blade Fittings

-I like to change blades as a pair, but you don’t have to, they sell them singly.
-Each wiper blade contains a universal pack of plastic clips, one of which you’ll use to connect your new wiper to your cars wiper arm.
-Typically they slide, hook or clip onto the wiper arm, here’s a few of the most common types:
+I like to change blades in pairs, but you don’t have to, they sell them singly.
+Each wiper blade contains a universal pack of plastic clips, one of which you’ll use to connect your new wiper to your car’s wiper arm.
+Typically they slide, hook or clip onto the wiper arm, here are a few of the most common types:

 - Hook – Standard type on older cars